There are three plans available:

 Kaspersky Total Security gives you far more than your basic antivirus protection.
 It has a firewall and built-in functions for detecting online threats.
 You get protection from malware, as well as phishing, identity theft, and personal data leaks.

 You also get some nice perks like Safe Money, which protects your financial transactions from Man-In-The-Middle attacks, keyloggers, and other common threats.
-We should also mention Safe Kids, which protects your children and their devices – this is in addition to the software’s basic Parental Control.
+We should also mention GPS Child Locator, which protects your children and their devices – this is in addition to the software’s basic Parental Control.

 Apart from Kaspersky’s scanning abilities, this antivirus software has a simple, yet effective privacy protection filter.
 It blocks access to your web camera, so you don’t get spied on.